 Although marital agreements can set financial boundaries in a relationship, and obligate spouses to certain duties, they cannot limit a person’s basic rights.
 A marital agreement may not exempt an ex-spouse from making child support payments, nor set limits on the amount of support.
 Likewise, such an agreement may not prohibit a parent from having access to his or her child.

-Let An Experienced Northern Utah Marital Agreement Lawyer Solve Your Problem
+Let An Experienced Salt Lake City, Northern Utah Prenuptial Agreements Lawyer Solve Your Problem

-To consult with an experienced prenuptial and postnuptial agreement lawyer, who will listen to your concerns and work closely with you to reach the best long-term solutions to your prenuptial and postnuptial agreement concerns, contact attorney Emily Smoak and the rest of the team at Smoak Law, P.C.
+To consult with an experienced Salt Lake City prenuptial and postnuptial agreement lawyer, who will listen to your concerns and work closely with you to reach the best long-term solutions to your prenuptial and postnuptial agreement concerns, contact Salt Lake City prenuptial agreements attorney Emily Smoak and the rest of the team at Smoak Law, P.C.